Notes From the Road

 This is a Blanchette family reunion day.
 We arrived in Savannah at 5:40 p.m., freshened up and hit the streets to explore this beautiful American city with Rich’s brother who drove in from Hilton Head to meet us for dinner.

-You never know who will you meet on the road.
+You never know who you might meet on the road.